 390 Million Plastic Straws

-According to Get Green Now, last year Americans used about 390 million plastic straws every day.
+According to Get Green Now, in 2017 Americans used about 390 million plastic straws every day.

 And that equals a lot of litter that brings great perils to birds and other wildlife.